isomerpages/moh-vaccinegov/pages/faq.md

 					<label for="question-2-6" class="tab-label">Will parents/guardians be allowed to accompany their child/ward to the vaccination location?</label>
 					<div class="tab-content">
 						<p>
-							A parental/legal guardian is required to be present if your child/ward is below 13 years old.</p>
+							Yes, if your child/ward is 12 years and below.</p>
 					</div>
 				</div>
 			</div>